 - Waste management plans

-Throughout the duration of the initial part of the project, any changes required to the first draft of risk assessments & method statements were amended, logged then re issued to be signed by all parties.
+Throughout the duration of the initial part of the project, any changes required to the first draft of risk assessments and method statements were amended, logged then re issued to be signed by all parties.

 - Structural reports